Gaiaocho/gaiaocho.github.io/_posts/2025-09-11-FPGA-Horizons-with-Upduino3.md

 The next line looks very cryptic but luckily it is not

-SB_HFOSC        - this is the high frequency oscillator primitive u_SB_HFOSC      - this is a name that we assign he oscillator .CLKHFPU(1'b1)  - here we are powering on the oscilator .CLKHFEN(1'b1)  - this enables our oscillator .CLKHF(int_osc) - connects the oscillators clock output to `int_osc wire`
+SB_HFOSC        - this is the high frequency oscillator primitive

+u_SB_HFOSC      - this is a name that we assign he oscillator

+.CLKHFPU(1'b1)  - here we are powering on the oscilator

+.CLKHFEN(1'b1)  - this enables our oscillator

+.CLKHF(int_osc) - connects the oscillators clock output to `int_osc wire`

-In short this says, we have an oscillator of type `SB_HFOSC` name it `u_SB_HFOSC` power it up, enable it and connect it output to `int_osc`.
+In short this says, we have an oscillator of type `SB_HFOSC` name it `u_SB_HFOSC` power it up, enable it and connect it's output to `int_osc`.

 ## First Bit of Magic!